Riley Dixon

 Riley T. Dixon (born August 24, 1993) is an American professional football punter for the Tampa Bay Buccaneers of the National Football League (NFL).
 He was selected by the Broncos in the seventh round of the 2016 NFL draft.
 He played college football for the Syracuse Orange.

 Early life

 Dixon attended and played high school football at Christian Brothers Academy in DeWitt, New York.

 College career

-Dixon attended and played college football at Syracuse.